satishgunjal/satishgunjal.github.io/_posts/univariate_linear_regression/2020-05-11-Univariate_Linear_Regression_From_Scratch_With_Python.md

 * pandas: Used for data manipulation and analysis
 * matplotlib : It's plotting library, and we are going to use it for data visualization

+*In case you don't have any experience using these libraries, don't worry I will explain every bit of code for better understanding*

 ```
 import numpy as np